nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   and Deliverer.
 * Item refers to an Order or Pet.
 An Order refers to the order placed by Buyer.
 A Pet refers to the pet sold by a Supplier.
+* When you input a price range for your orders, the order of the lower bound of the price range and the upper bound does not matter because our app will configure the lower bound of the price range to be the smaller input and the upper bound to be the larger input.

 [Go back to [Table of Contents](#table-of-contents)]